scherkao31/timing_is_everything/index.md

 ![1_matrix_genre_continent.png](./assets/img/1_matrix_genre_continent.png)

-The heatmap reveals some highly interesting findings.
-Firstly, it allows us to affirm that the presence or absence of an annual seasonal pattern varies depending on the cinematic genre and location.
-Let's take, for example, the cinematic genre "action" across all locations.
-We can observe that the autocorrelation is very low, or even non-existent, for North America, year after year (lag of 1 year).
-Consequently, we can conclude that it is unlikely for this cinematic genre to exhibit recurring patterns from year to year based on release months.

-Conversely, certain cinematic genres show distinct patterns, with "drama" being a notable example.
-It demonstrates a very strong autocorrelation from one year to the next.
-This effect is particularly pronounced in Europe and North America, where the autocorrelation remains significant for up to 4 years.
-In such cases, we can confidently assert that this genre is highly likely to display an annual seasonal motif, and this pattern extends over several years.

-On a broader scale, the continent with the least autocorrelation in this dataset is Asia.
-Europe and North America seem to follow similar patterns based on their respective genres.

-Furthermore, when examining each genre individually, we uncover disparities between them.
-Some genres exhibit pronounced annual seasonal patterns, while others do not display such patterns at all.
+The heatmap analysis uncovers intriguing patterns in movie release timing, showing that the predictability of release patterns varies by genre and region.
+For example, action movies in North America do not show a consistent annual pattern, suggesting their release timings are varied year to year.

+On the other hand, dramas, especially in Europe and North America, have a strong and consistent annual release pattern that can persist for up to four years, indicating a predictable seasonal trend in these regions.

+Overall, Asia displays the least predictability in movie release patterns, while Europe and North America exhibit more consistency according to genre.
+The analysis also highlights that while some genres follow strong seasonal trends, others show no such regularity.

 ### 1.3.3.
 Decoding Trends and Seasonality : by Genre Category and Region